Race and ethnicity in the United States census: 2020 census

 Translating the data set, the 3.45 difference in net coverage error for the Hispanic or Latino category proves widely problematic, but is an avid reflection of the seismic shifts in the United States.
 Mexican immigrants have been at the center of one of the largest mass migrations in contemporary history, reaching a peak of 12.8 million in 2007, but have since declined, as reported by the Pew Research Center.
 The predominant reasoning being shifts in political authority and the coronavirus pandemic resulting in policy changes.
 More specifically, immigrants entering through a permanent legal residency (green card), visa overstays, and apprehensions have drastically changed the input and output of data.

 The total number of non-immigrant visas processed in Mexico by the US Department of State dropped 35% in 2020 compared with the prior year, from about 1.5 million in 2019 to about 960,000 in 2020.
 The temporary visas were processed for tourism, business, or crossing the border.
 Consequently, due to political shifts, apprehensions of unauthorized Mexican immigrants increased considerably after the pandemic started in 2020.
-In fiscal 2020, the number of detainments of Mexican adults at the US-Mexican border reached sky-high new levels under former president Donald Trump.
+From October 1, 2019 to September 30, 2020, the number of detainments of Mexican adults at the US-Mexican border reached its highest levels since 2013 under president Donald Trump.
 There were 253,118 such encounters, up 52% from 166,458 the previous year.